 So even if your feeders are protected with weather domes, it is important to check them after heavy rain or snow.
 If platform feeders get snow covered, birds can’t eat there.
 And wet seed or other food can get moldy, rot and cause disease.
 After it rains, clean out wet seed and re-fill with fresh.

 Weather Domes Are Not Baffles

 While I haven’t tried every possible weather dome, I’ve tried several.
-And I haven’t found one that is at all useful in keeping out squirrels.
+And I haven’t found one that is at all useful in protecting a feeder from squirrels.
 I only use domes on pole-mounted feeders protected from squirrels below by a pole barrel baffle.

 Best Hanging Squirrel Baffle: Erva Extra-Large Baffle

 So What is the Best Baffle Choice?

-When I need to keep squirrels out of hanging feeders, I instead use a wide flat metal baffle.
+When I need to protect hanging feeders from squirrels, I instead use a wide flat metal baffle.
 My absolute favorite hanging squirrel baffles, which I HIGHLY recommend based on my own experience with them, are Erva’s extra large metal hanging baffles.

 I’ve talked about these before.
 I have them over my hanging tube feeders and on several hanging platform feeders as well.
 I’ve also used them successfully over suet feeders.